umair0078/Python/README.md

 2. Run the programs using Python 3.

 ## Contributing
 Contributions are welcome!
-I'd like the respected CEO to check my programs and guid me accordingly.
+I'd like the respected CEO to check my programs and guide me accordingly.